In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-As a sole-proprietor you probably mix your business and personal transactions interchangeably, and since you are your business (at least for tax purposes) this fact can get a bit messy at tax time.
+As a sole-proprietor you probably mix your business and personal transactions interchangeably.
+You are YOUR business (at least for tax purposes) and this fact can get a bit messy at tax time.
 QuickBooks Self-Employed (QBSE for short) provides a solution to this problem.

 Speaking of taxes, QBSE helps you estimate and pay your quarterly taxes, which is not a common feature among small business accounting software, so it makes QuickBooks Self-Employed especially appealing.

 It automatically imports your transactions from any linked bank accounts or credit card.
-You can then categorize them in pre-populated Schedule C categories, making it super simple to print reports and prepare for tax season.
+You can then categorize them in pre-populated Schedule C categories.
+This makes it super simple to print reports and prepare for tax season.